 We remark that similar results have been obtained in \cite[Theorem 1.1]{Iritani:periods}; the novelty in our work is the method of proof, which relates the Gamma Conjecture to the SYZ Conjecture and the Gross--Siebert program.
 In fact, due to the local nature of the computations, we expect that it should not be significantly harder to implement our approach for general Gross--Siebert mirrors than for Batyrev mirrors.
 The Gamma Conjecture for general Gross--Siebert mirrors is open.

-In a different direction, we expect that it should be possible to implement our approach to prove the Gamma Conjecture for certain Lagrangian cycles $C_t$ fibring over `tropical cycles' in the base of the SYZ fibration (see \cite{Castano-Bernard2014,Ruddat2019} for the notion of `tropical cycle' in closely-related contexts, and \cite{Matessi2018a,Mikhalkin2018} for the construction of the corresponding Lagrangian cycles).
-Indeed this is essentially done in \cite{Ruddat2019}, in the case that the tropical cycle in the base of the SYZ fibration is 1-dimensional.
+In a different direction, we expect that it should be possible to implement our approach to prove the Gamma Conjecture for certain Lagrangian cycles $C_t$ fibring over `tropical cycles' in the base of the SYZ fibration (see Casta\~{n}o and Bernard \cite{Castano-Bernard2014} and Ruddat and Siebert \cite{Ruddat2019} for the notion of `tropical cycle' in closely-related contexts, and Matessi \cite{Matessi2018a} and Mikhalkin \cite{Mikhalkin2018} for the construction of the corresponding Lagrangian cycles).
+Indeed this is essentially done in Ruddat and Siebert \cite{Ruddat2019}, in the case that the tropical cycle in the base of the SYZ fibration is 1-dimensional.
 In this case the interesting part of the Gamma class (i.e., the part involving zeta values) does not appear in the computation: the mirror coherent sheaf is the skyscraper sheaf of a curve, and in particular its Chern character is concentrated in degrees $\ge 2n-2$, whereas the zeta values in the Gamma class of a Calabi--Yau only appear in degrees $\ge 4$.
 This reflects the fact that the 1-dimensional tropical cycle can be (topologically) deformed to avoid the codimension-2 singular locus of the SYZ fibration, where the non-trivial contributions to the Gamma class are concentrated.\footnote{We should mention that the aim of \cite{Ruddat2019} is rather different from that of the current paper: the authors show that the natural coordinate on the base of the family constructed by Gross--Siebert is a canonical coordinate in the Hodge-theoretic sense.}